 Working as either guiding mentor or as local chairman, Michael Tait can bring all the support, guidance and mentoring needed to achieve early success in the establishment and ongoing development of your UK and European subsidiary businesses.

 Fifth Generation Systems Inc was a successful PC and Mac utility software business based in Baton Rouge, Louisiana USA.
-Their wide range of products, which included well known backup utilities FASTBACK for Windows and FASTBACK for Mac, had good penetration across North America.
+Their wide range of products, which included well known backup utilities FASTBACK for Windows and FASTBACK for Mac, had good market penetration across North America.
 Fifth Generation systems had made three attempts to launch into Europe but all failed.
 They blamed their failure on their lack of understanding of the European markets and on the quality of execution of the previous local team.
 Michael Tait was hired to put a European business plan together and set up a UK subsidiary team that would successfully take Fifth Generation Systems across Europe.

 The board of Fifth Generation Systems were naturally cautious after three previous attempts but agreed the business plan Michael put together.
 All products were in American style English and product literature and marketing collateral were American too – American expressions, Baton Rouge address and telephone numbers.
 Michael began the essential work of Anglicising outer packaging, support documentation and marketing collateral.